naveenkarri777/Real-Time-Collaborative-Code-Editor/README.md

 # Real-Time Collaborative Code Editor

 A web-based code editor that allows multiple users to collaborate in real time, write and execute code in multiple languages, and see each other's changes instantly.
-Built with React (frontend), Node.js/Express (backend), Socket.IO for real-time communication, Monaco Editor for code editing, and JDoodle API for code execution.
+Built with React (frontend), Node.js/Express (backend), Socket.IO for real-time communication, Monaco Editor for code editing, and  API for code execution.

 ## 🌐 Live Demo